fraszczakszymon/ad-engine/README.md

 ##### Description:

-* enabled - decides whether template is usable
+* enabled - decides whether template is usable or not
 * railSelector - selector of element which is going to have `position: fixed`
 * wrapperSelector - rail wrapper DOM element selector
 * startOffset - decides when rail starts floating